ericholscher/ericholscher.com/site/blog/2013/oct/1/sphinx-live-preview.rst

 It is really fantastic for learning the language.
 The immediate feedback is really valuable in helping you expirment and see how things work.

-I think that this tool would be great for people to have with Sphinx as well.
+I think that this tool would be great for people to have with `Sphinx`_ as well.
 I know a lot of people use Sphinx, and then end up on that page, and random things don't work because they are extensions to reStructuredText.
-So, I went ahead and ported the app to support Sphinx.
+So, I went ahead and forked the app to support Sphinx.

 I present: http://livesphinx.herokuapp.com/